Skip to main content

 📍 Centro / Monterrey

-A historical local reference for arrachera (skirt steak) grilled over mesquite wood — considered the benchmark for carne asada in a city that takes its grilling culture very seriously.
+A local reference for arrachera (skirt steak) grilled over mesquite wood.
+The benchmark for carne asada in a city that takes its grilling culture very seriously.

 📍 View on Google Maps